andreasgoulas/greek-bert-distil/README.md

 The code is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+If you find the code useful in your work, please cite the following publication:

+Goulas, A., Malamas, N., Symeonidis, A.L.
+(2022).
+A Methodology for Enabling NLP Capabilities on Edge and Low-Resource Devices.
+In Natural Language Processing and Information Systems.
+NLDB 2022.
+Lecture Notes in Computer Science, vol 13286 (pp. 197–208).
+Springer, Cham.

 Bibtex:
 ```
 @inproceedings{goulas2022methodology,
-    author    = {Andreas Goulas and Nikolaos Malamas and Andreas L. Symeonidis},
+    author    = {Goulas, Andreas and Malamas, Nikolaos and Symeonidis, Andreas L.},
     title     = {A Methodology for Enabling NLP Capabilities on Edge and Low-Resource Devices},
     booktitle = {Natural Language Processing and Information Systems},
     month     = {06},